Physics-tailored machine learning reveals unexpected physics in dusty plasmas: Introduction

-We test this approach on the motion of micron-sized charged particles in a dusty plasma.
 Dusty plasma is ubiquitous throughout the universe, from Saturn's rings to interstellar space \cite{melzer2019physics,hippler2008low,chaudhuri2011complex,merlino2021dusty}, and is critically important for planet formation \cite{goertz1989dusty, wahlund2009detection,shukla2002dust}, technological processes \cite{kortshagen2009nonthermal, merlino2004dusty,beckers2019euv,winter2000dust}, and potentially the emergence of life \cite{tsytovich2007plasma}.
 In a dusty plasma, particle interactions have known approximations based on tractable physics, yet they are poorly understood in environments that deviate from the simplest equilibrium conditions, for example, in systems with background plasma flows \cite{matthews2020dust} or with external magnetic fields \cite{melzer2021physics,thomas2012magnetized}.
-Particles interact through complicated forces mediated by the plasma environment \cite{melzer2008fundamentals}, and violate some of our basic expectations: they are non-reciprocal and break the conservation of energy \cite{melzer2019finite,nikolaev2021nonhomogeneity,kolotinskii2021effect,vaulina2015energy,ivlev2015statistical}.
-Limited information about these interactions can be obtained by carefully investigating quiescent systems of particles, for example, the Brownian motion of two particles \cite{ding2019nonlinear,ding2021machine,yu2022extracting} or the vibrational modes in a strongly-coupled crystal \cite{nunomura2002dispersion,couedel2009first,couedel2010direct,zhdanov2009mode}.
+Particles interact through complicated forces mediated by the plasma environment \cite{melzer2008fundamentals}, and violate some of our basic expectations: they are non-reciprocal {and can source energy from their nonequilibrium environment} \cite{melzer2019finite,nikolaev2021nonhomogeneity,kolotinskii2021effect,vaulina2015energy,ivlev2015statistical}.
+Limited information about these interactions can be obtained by carefully investigating quiescent systems of particles, for example, the Brownian motion of two particles \cite{ding2019nonlinear,mukhopadhyay2012two,ding2021machine,yu2022extracting} or the vibrational modes in a strongly-coupled crystal \cite{nunomura2002dispersion,couedel2009first,couedel2010direct,zhdanov2009mode}.
 Yet particles must be highly dynamic and explore phase space to learn a separation-dependent interaction law \cite{konopka2000measurement,gogia2017emergent}.
 Thus, compact and precise mathematical expressions that summarize interactions among dust particles as physical laws do not exist, yet some constraints on the interactions are clear.
-For example, the forces between particles are expected to be pairwise to leading order and to depend only on their mass, charge, and the spatial configuration \cite{greiner2018diagnostics,lampe2000interactions,gopalakrishnan2012coulomb,ignatov1997interaction}.
-Our proposed broadly-applicable approach to infer new, previously unknown interactions from many-body data incorporates these constraints in its underlying neural network architecture to learn the external forces and the unknown particle interactions directly from experimental dusty plasma data.
+For example, the forces between particles are expected to be pairwise {\em to leading order} and to depend only on their mass, charge, and the spatial configuration \cite{greiner2018diagnostics,lampe2000interactions,gopalakrishnan2012coulomb,ignatov1997interaction}.
+To handle this complexity, here we introduce a broadly-applicable ML approach to infer new, previously unknown interactions in dusty plasmas.
+Our approach incorporates physical constraints in its underlying neural network architecture to learn the external forces and the unknown particle interactions directly from experimental data.